kelly1266/betterBookmark/README.md

 - [ ] Sync accross devices option
 - [ ] Reorder bookmarks in popup
 - [ ] Add tooltips/regex guide/links in extention
+- [ ] Button to turn off the extension
+- [x] Delete bookmark confirmation

 See the [open issues](https://github.com/kelly1266/betterBookmark/issues) for a full list of proposed features (and known issues).